nmintzer-oswego/isaac-launchable/README.md

 - Isaac Sim pre-installed
 - an Omniverse Kit App Streaming client, based on the [web-viewer-sample](https://github.com/NVIDIA-Omniverse/web-viewer-sample) project.

 ## Quickstart Guide
 This guide will get you started with a Visual Studio Code instance with Isaac Lab preinstalled, and an in-browser user interface provided by Kit App Streaming.

+> [!IMPORTANT]
+> This project is intended for learning purposes.
+It is not intended for production use.

 > [!NOTE]
 > Please note that Brev instances are pay-by-the hour.
 To make the best use of credits, stop instances when they are not in use.
 Stopped instances have a smaller storage charge.